Sell on your terms. No Commissions - No Fees - Any Condition

 What Is the Timeline for Moving Out After a Foreclosure Auction in New York?

-In New York, leaving after a foreclosure auction entails a number of steps.
+In New York, leaving after a foreclosure auction entails several steps.
 When a property is sold at a foreclosure auction, the new owner must wait for the court to approve the sale.
 This process can take anywhere from a few days to several weeks.
-Once the sale is completed, the new owner serves the former homeowner with an official notice to vacate the property.
+Once the sale is completed, the new owner gives the former homeowner an official notice to vacate the property.

 There may be a grace period, but it is not always guaranteed and depends on negotiations with the new owner.
-Knowing the timeline of the foreclosure process in New York allows homeowners to plan their next steps after the auction.
+Knowing the foreclosure process timeline in New York allows homeowners to plan their next steps after the auction.

 When to Move Out After Foreclosure Auction In New York